 E-Safety is the responsible and safe use of technology, but it's not just computers and the internet.
 E-safety can be applied to other forms of technology, such as mobile phones.
-At St Hilda's we really believe that it important to protect our children and hope that these links will help support both children and adults.
+At St Hilda's we really believe it is important to protect our children and hope that these links will help support both children and adults.

 Advise from Childnet to keep safe online.

 Keep safe by being careful not to give out personal information when you’re chatting or posting online.
 Personal information includes your email address, phone number and password.